mesosphere/dcos-docs-site/pages/services/couchbase/1.0.0-6.0.0/security/index.md

 #include /services/include/security-configure-transport-encryption.tmpl

-Service account and service account secret plus enabling TLS can also be configured when launching the {{ model.serverName }} via the DC/OS console.
+Service account and service account secret, plus enabling TLS, can also be configured when launching the {{ model.serverName }} via the DC/OS console.

 #### Secure ports